manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 ### The combination of state and props

-We have seen a number of examples for components which process props as well **stateful** components and manage their own local state.
-But there is a lot more to discover.
+We have seen a number of examples of components which process props, as well as **stateful** components which manage their own local state, but there is a lot more to discover.
 Only the combination of lots of different components make React as powerful as it is when it comes to user interface development.
 A component can have its own **state** and also pass it to child components via **props**.
 This not only enables us to strictly separate business and layout logic but also allows us to develop components which are ultimately task-based and only represent a small part of our application.

 The separation of business and layout components is often referred to by two different terms: **smart** components \(business logic\) and **dumb** components \(layout\).
 As you can guess, **smart components** should not be tied to the layout of the user interface at all, whereas **dumb components** should be free of any logic or side effects.
 Dumb components should only focus on the plain display of static values.